-- Storage space must be 3 times the size of the source data for NFS storage. - You must have sufficient storage in the target DB for loading the masked data. - You must check and increase the size of the temporary tablespace in Oracle.
-For example, if you have 4 billion rows, then you must use 100G. - You must check and provide the required permission (after VDB creation) on an empty VDB-mounted folder on the Hyperscale VM.
+- Storage space must be 2 times the size of the source data for NFS storage. - You must have sufficient storage in the target DB for loading the masked data. - You must check and increase the size of the temporary tablespace in Oracle.
+For example, if you have 4 billions rows, then you must use 100G. - You must check and provide the required permission (after VDB creation) on empty VDB mounted folder on the Hyperscale VM.
 Note: Permission that is granted before VDB creation will not work.
 It happens so because Continuous Data Engine removes the write permission from VDB mounted folder after VDB creation. - Based on the umask value for the user that is used to mount, the permissions for the staging area directory could get altered after the NFS share has been mounted.
-In such cases, you must re-apply the permissions (i.e. 770) on the staging area directory. - You must restart the containers/services after changing the permission on VDB mounted folder in case you already have created the containers. - Continuous Compliance Engine should be cleaned up before use and should only be used with Hyperscale Job.
-Any other masking job on Continuous Compliance Engine apart from Hyperscale Compliance Engine will impact the performance of Hyperscale Compliance jobs. - Currently, the Hyperscale Compliance Engine doesn't provide the ability to allow you to configure the masking job's behavior in case of non-conformant data and does not process non-conformant data warnings from the Delphix Continuous Compliance Engine.
-Therefore, it is recommended to verify the value of DefaultNonConformantDataHandling algorithm group setting on all the Hyperscale Compliance Engines.
+In such cases, you must re-apply the permissions (i.e 770 or 700) on the staging area directory. - You must restart the containers/services after changing the permission on VDB mounted folder in case you already have created the containers. - Continuous Compliance Engine should be cleaned up before use and should only be used with Hyperscale Job.
+Any other masking job on Continuous Compliance Engine apart from Hyperscale Compliance Engine will impact the performance of Hyperscale Compliance jobs. - Currently, the Hyperscale Complinace Engine doesn't provide the ability to allow you to configure masking job's behaviour in case of non-conformant data and does not process non-conformant data warning from the Delphix Continuous Compliance Engine.
+Therefore, it is recommended to verify the value of

+DefaultNonConformantDataHandling algorithm group setting on all the Hyperscale Compliance Engines.
 For more information, refer to the Algorithm Group Settings section.
-It is recommended to set the value to FAIL so that Hyperscale Job will also fail instead of leaving the data unmasked. - If you want to redirect the logs of one or more containers to a particular directory, then you have the option to do the same by setting up a logging directory and exposing the same, as a volume binding, in the docker-compose.yaml file.
-This directory again must have a group ownership id of 50 and a permission mode of 770 as below: volumes: - hyperscale-controller-data:/data:rw - /mnt/hyperscale:/etc/hyperscale - /home/hyperscale\user/logs/controller\service:/opt/delphix/logs - If the table that you are masking has a column type of BLOB/CLOB, then you must have a minimum of 2GB memory per CLOB/BLOB column.
-Depending upon the unload-split you are using, you may need to increase this memory in multiple that.
-For example, if you have 4 tables (each with 1 column as BLOB/CLOB type) and unload-split is 3, then your memory requirement on the Hyperscale Compliance host will be: (4(no. of tables) x 2(memory required per CLOB/BLOB column) x 3(unload-split used)GB + 16 GB (minimum required memory for running Hyperscale Compliance Engine) = 40 GB approx.
+It is recommended to set the value to FAIL so that Hyperscale Job will also fail instead of leaving the data unmasked.

+- If you want to redirect the logs of one or more containers to a particular directory, then you have an option to do the same by setting up a logging directory and exposing the same, as a volume binding, in the docker-compose.yaml file.
+This directory again must have a group ownership id of 50 with a permission mode of 770 or a user id of 65436 with a permission of 700 as below: volumes: - hyperscale-controller-data:/data:rw - /mnt/hyperscale:/etc/hyperscale - /home/hyperscale_user/logs/controller_service:/opt/delphix/logs - If the table that you are masking has column type of BLOB/CLOB, then you must have a minimum of 2GB memory per CLOB/BLOB column.
+Depending upon unload-split you are using, you may need to increase this memory in multiple of that.
+For example, if you have 4 tables (each with 1 column as BLOB/CLOB type) and unload-split is 3, then your memory requirement on the Hyperscale Compliance host will be: (4(no. of tables) x 2(memory required per CLOB/BLOB column) x 3(unload-split used)GB

+- + 16 GB (minimum required memory for running Hyperscale Compliance Engine) - = 40 GB approx.

-API Flow to Setup a Hyperscale Compliance Job
+API flow to setup a Hyperscale Compliance job